vwxi/hsync/README.md

 # hsync

-this is a real-time file-syncing program for collaborative programming in instances that require more granular synchronization.
+this is a real-time file-syncing program for collaborative programming in instances that require more granular syncing.
+written with hackathons and other short-term commitments in mind, it will propagate changes as you save files.
+it also respects `.gitignore` style files to prevent sending garbage over the network.

 ## how to use